spiral/docs/docs/en/validation/spiral.md

 ];
 ```

-The configuration file for this component should be located at `app/config/validator.php`:
+The configuration file for this component should be located at `app/config/validator.php`.
+Here you can register all
+required validation checkers, conditions and aliases required for your application.

 ```php
 <?php